 Our Strategy for Success

-Our job is to ensure that USCIB positions from the heart of international business positions and are reflected in the views expressed by the national business organizations to their own governments.
+Our job is to ensure that USCIB positions form the heart of international business positions and are reflected in the views expressed by other national business organizations to their own governments.

 USCIB recently turned 70!
 To celebrate this milestone, USCIB published a timeline of historical highlights, showcasing our U.S. business advocacy on the international stage over the course of seven decades.
 Download the timeline.

 - Washington Update: October-November 2016 Wednesday, December 7, 2016 - During the months of October and November, 2016, USCIB Staff filed a 65-page submission with USTR on foreign trade barriers, testified before the U.S. Government on China concerns, launched a new Working Group on Digital Trade, led coalition meetings in Geneva pressing completion of the EGA, contributed to the OECD public consultation on transfer pricing, […]